 - Are there fees involved in opening a Government Requester Account?

-- On Question #8, is “on-line” access the same as CLETS/NLETS?
+- Is "on-line" access the same as CLETS/NLETS?

 - What if my Agency already has on-line access through CLETS but we will need to request records directly from DMV?

 No, Requester shall not use Department records for any purpose except for the intended use which has been approved by the Department.